AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 A Sender MAY provide a `urn:x-nmos:cap:transport:privacy` capability to indicate that privacy encryption and the PEP protocol are supported.
 A Sender MAY support either the `true` or `false` value.

 > Note: A Sender is not allowed by [TR-10-13][] to support both values.
-An NMOS API is not allowed to change the enabling or disabling of privacy encryption.
+The [TR-10-13][] specification explicitly state that "Only a vendor-specific configuration mechanism shall be able to configure a Sender/Receiver to disable privacy encryption.".

 A Controller MAY use a Sender's `urn:x-nmos:cap:transport:privacy` capability and IS-05 `ext_privacy_*` transport parameters constraints to verify Receivers compatibility with a Sender.
-If necessary, it MAY constrain the Sender (within its declared constraints) to make it compliant with the Receivers.
+If necessary, it MAY  adjust transport parameters of the Sender (within its declared constraints) to make it compatible with the Receivers.

 A Sender MUST NOT list the `urn:x-nmos:cap:transport:privacy` capability in its IS-11 `constraints/supported` endpoint.
 As such, a Controller cannot constrain the Sender's `urn:x-nmos:cap:transport:privacy` capability, as privacy encryption is a protection mechanism under the control of the Sender only.
-However, a Controller MAY select values for the Sender's IS-05 `ext_privacy_*` transport parameters within the limits of their associated constraints.

 > Note: A Sender is configured to produce either privacy-encrypted streams or non-encrypted streams.
 The `urn:x-nmos:cap:transport:privacy` capability indicates the current configuration of the Sender.

 ### SDP Transport File

-The `privacy` attribute of [TR-10-13][] is not yet registered with IANA.
-If it were, the definition would indicate "Usage Level: session, media", meaning that a session-level `privacy` attribute serves as the default for any media-level `privacy` attribute that is not explicitly specified.
-An SDP transport file MAY provide the `privacy` information at either the session-level or the media-level.
+The `privacy` attribute of [TR-10-13][] is used in an SDP transport file to indicate that privacy encryption and the PEP protocol are used.

-The PEP specification uses the expression "a privacy session attribute or a number of privacy media attributes" to clearly indicate "Usage Level: session, media".
+An example of an SDP transport file is provided in [Examples](./examples).

 ### Consistency